SergeyFM/InterviewQuestions/README.md

-# Coding Interview Questions and Solutions in Kotlin.
+# Coding Questions and Solutions in Kotlin.
 Here I share a collection of programming questions with solutions.
 These are the solutions I could come up with, beauty and afficiency aren't guaranteed.
 <br> I hope this'll be useful for people like me learning to solve similar riddles, picking up a few tricks along the way.
 <br>